 - Extra space on your desktop or macbook

 - A cloud-based service (like Google Drive or Dropbox)

 The reason I think you need two is because I always like having a back-up plan.

-I think it’s great to back up your Silhouette Design Library to your computer, but what happens if that computer crashes and you cannot recover any of the files (same with an external hard drive)?
+I think it’s great to export your Silhouette Studio Library to your computer, but what happens if that computer crashes and you cannot recover any of the files (same with an external hard drive)?

 Using two different back up systems is the best and most practical way to keep all of your svg files safe.

 What should you do before backing up your Silhouette Studio Library?

 First, log in to your Silhouette account and make sure you have your username and password somewhere handy so you’ll never forget it.
 Then find your Silhouette Studio upgrade keys and jot them down.

 You don’t want to change computers and not have this information somewhere that’s easily accessible.